 Dear Parent/ Carers,

-We have ensured that well-being is a high priority within the school.
+We continue to ensure that well-being is a high priority within the school.
 Children from each year group are included in a termly well-being group where they share ideas of how we can improve pupil well-being throughout the school and also offer feedback on what is currently in place and how this is working across the school.
 So far this term, the well-being group has created worry boxes for all classes where children can post their worries in and these can either be named or nameless from children and class teachers check this regularly.
 We also have class well–being displays where children can indicate how they are feeling each day.
 If they indicate that they are feeling sad, scared or worried then this will be picked up by an adult to talk this through with them and to offer support.
 You may also be aware that children can access time with our resident dog, Arlo, as well as having listening ear, ELSA sessions or drawing and talking therapy with Miss Elms.

-Our IB learner attributes filter into school life here at PEPA, it is an integral part of our reward policy and behaviour policy, each term we focus on two learner attributes which form part of our assemblies and the certificates from our celebration assemblies.
-This helps us to highlight the characteristics and behaviour, associated with each learner profile, in more detail.
-International mindfulness helps to contribute to the educational offer, exposing our children to the wider world and the variety of things to do and explore.
-With this approach and being an IB World School, we take pride in regularly discussing anc resting learning opportunities around diversity through regular assemblies, PSHE lessons, learning Spanish, MFL clubs and other workshops, such as our incredible Diwali afternoon!
+Our IB learner attributes filter into school life here at PEPA.
+Each module, our learner attributes form part of our assemblies and the certificates from our celebration assemblies.
+This helps us to highlight the characteristics and behaviour associated with each learner profile.
+International mindedness helps us to contribute to the educational offer, exposing our children to the wider world and the variety of things to do and explore.
+With this approach and being an IB World School, we take pride in regularly discussing interesting learning opportunities around diversity through regular assemblies, PSHE lessons, learning Spanish, MFL clubs and other workshops, such as our incredible Diwali afternoon!
 Within our local community, we continue to foster the relationships we have built with Haven holiday park, the local church and Slough Fort as well as others in order to further benefit our children.

-As mentioned in a previous letter this academic year, we are a school of the future in providing our children with a 1:1 Chromebook in their learning within Key Stage 2 classes and our younger children receiving some learning time on ipads.
-We have a strong computing curriculum which has enabled our children to be confident and proficient in using technology and it has been amazing to see what different programs on Google and beyond that our children are able to use to present their work on.
-We did invite parents in to look at how our children use the Chromebooks here and the many different ways that children could present their learning and show their computing skills.
-Back in Term 1, we held an open day for KS2 parents to look at how we use the 1:1 Chromebooks everyday as part of the children’s learning.
+As you will be aware we were awarded an Area of Excellence from our Challenge Partners review at the end of last academic year for our digital innovation in education.
+We have a strong Computing curriculum which has enabled our children to be confident and proficient in using technology and it has been amazing to see what different programs on Google and beyond that our children are able to use to present their work on.
+Back in term 1, we held an open day for KS2 parents to experience how we use the 1:1 Chromebooks everyday as part of the children’s learning.
 The children presented their learning for the term in different ways on their Chromebooks and taught parents about keeping safe online.
-Parental feedback said how impressed parents were with how confident our children were using them and how they were able to navigate around a variety of online resources.
-It is wonderful to see how our children can use Google Classroom within their class learning but this can also be accessed at home and parents can see what their children are learning at school.
+Parental feedback said how impressed parents were with how confident our children were in using them and how they were able to navigate around a variety of online resources.
+It is wonderful to see how our children can use Google classroom within their class learning but this can also be accessed at home and parents can see what their children are learning at school.

 MCAS and Facebook

 We hope that you are continuing to enjoy using the My Child At School app as this is a really quick and easy way for us to be able to send communications to you and for you to have the latest news and events at your fingertips.
 We do keep our Facebook page updated with recent news of events and reminders for parents so please do ensure that you join our page.